 The Growth category includes assets in which their primary driver of returns is tied to the general strength of economic output.
 These assets will generally do well when economic conditions are favorable, but generally struggle in times of economic weakness and recession.
-Assets classified in the Growth category include Public Equity (consisting of U.S. and International Equity), Private Equity within Alternatives, and Opportunistic Credit within Fixed Income.
+Assets classified in the Growth category include Public Equity (consisting of U.S. and International Equity), Private Equity within Alternatives, and Opportunistic Credit (consisting of Public Credit and Private Credit) within Fixed Income.